Barista FIRE Calculator

 That changes the math.
 If your annual expenses are $60,000 and you expect $24,000 of part-time income, your portfolio only needs to support $36,000 per year.
 At a 4% withdrawal rate, that means a $900,000 target instead of $1,500,000.

-Your FIRE milestone
+Your Barista FIRE number

 How Barista FIRE actually works